-Biased attribution is a term used to describe a measurement platform that has a conflict of interest or has an upside when it comes to attributing traffic, installs and conversions.
-For example if a measurement network like Facebook or Google is also the source of traffic to a Brand they can be considered biased - they provide both the installs and the measurement of those installs.
-While these platforms actually provide great insights into new users acquisition, conversion and ROI on their specific platform, it is best practice to also use a third party unbiased attribution provider in addition to the measurement provided by the network.
+Biased attribution is a term used to describe a measurement platform that has a conflict of interest or has an upside when it comes to attributing traffic, installs, and conversions.
+For example, if a measurement network like Facebook or Google is also the source of traffic to a brand, they can be considered biased as they provide both the installs and the measurement of those installs.
+While these platforms actually provide great insights into new users acquisition, conversion, and ROI on their specific platform, it is best practice to also use a third-party, unbiased attribution provider in addition to the measurement provided by the network.

 All biased attribution providers and platforms understand the need for unbiased attribution and have formed third-party measurement partnerships that allow third parties to report and attribute traffic, installs, and conversions driven by that network.